lddurbin/data-eng-project2/README.md

 `terraform init`

 Now we're ready to create our infrastructure.
-There's only two things you'll need to define by creating a terraform.tfvars file - just add the below into it and fill in the details:
+There are three things you'll need to define by creating a terraform.tfvars file - just add the below into it and fill in the details:

     project = "<YOU-PROJECT-ID>"
     public_key_path = "<PATH-TO-YOUR-GCP.PUB-FILE>"
+    private_key_path = "<PATH-TO-YOUR-GCP-FILE>"
+    bucket_name = "<YOUR-UNIQUE-GCS-BUCKET-NAME>"

 Now we can create the infrastructure: